onejeet/neighbourhood-map-react/README.md

 A new browser window open automatically in your browser displaying the app.
 If it doesn't, navigate to [http://localhost:3000/](http://localhost:3000/) in your browser

-**NOTE: The service workers installs in Development mode as well but caches the app only when it is in production mode.
+**NOTE: The service workers installs and caches the app only when it is in production mode.
 Checkout Live version [Here](https://onejeet.github.io/react-neighbourhood-map)**

 ## How to run the project in Production Mode